-Let me start with - I am a fairly good cook and don't intimidate easily in the kitchen - BUT have never with yeast & I NEVER made cinnamon rolls.
+Let me start with - I am a fairly good cook and don't intimidate easily in the kitchen - BUT have never used yeast & I NEVER made cinnamon rolls.
 I scrolled through a lot of the comments and wrote down those suggestions that were common and came up with 'my' recipe.
 I couldn't believe how easy it was.
 Here are some of my suggestions.

 1. 1 1/2 times the 'filling' mixture.
 I did 2X-was just a bit much for me.